Stay close, go further.

 With its lush gullies, giant mountain ash trees and tree ferns, Tarra Bulga National Park is one of only four major areas of cool temperate rainforest in the state.
 The jewel in its crown is the Fern Gully Nature Walk, which includes magnificent views from the famous suspension bridge.

 Re-fuel at a fabulous Gippsland eatery, where locally sourced and locally made products are the hero.
-Savour authentic Italian at Trulli Woodfire Pizza in Meeniyan, fresh local seafood at Sardine in Paynesville and delicious slow-cooked country meals at Hogget Kitchen in Warragul.
+Celebrate the season's produce at The Grove Gippsland, where the philosophy is low kilometres, low impact and little footprint.
+Savour authentic Italian at Trulli Woodfire Pizza in Meeniyan or delicious slow-cooked country meals at Hogget Kitchen in Warragul.

 Gippsland is blessed with some of the state's top breweries, distilleries and wineries.
 Loch Brewery & Distillery is serving up traditional-style beers along with gin, vodka and single malt whisky.
 In Foster, Gurneys Cider offers 'real' cider (that is, unfiltered and unpasteurised) alongside some stunning scenery.